 The AD7851 provides flexible power management to allow the user to achieve the best power performance for a given throughput rate.
 The power management options are selected by programming the power management bits, PMGT1 and PMGT0, in the control register and by use of the SLEEP pin.
-Table VI summarizes the power-down options that are available and how they can be selected by using either software, hardware, or a combination of both.
+Table VI summarizes the power-down options that are available and how they can be selected by using either software, hardware or a combination of both.
 The AD7851 can be fully or partially powered down.
-When fully powered down, all the on-chip circuitry is powered down and I{DD} is 1 μA typ.
+When fully powered down, all the on-chip circuitry is powered down and I{DD} is 1 μ A typ.
 If a partial power-down is selected, then all the on-chip circuitry except the reference is powered down and I{DD} is 400 μA typ.
 The choice of full or partial power-down does not give any significant improvement in throughput with a power-down between conversions.
-(This is discussed in the Power-Up Times section which follows.)
+This is discussed in the next section-Power-Up Times.
 But a partial power-down does allow the on-chip reference to be used externally even though the rest of the AD7851 circuitry is powered down.
-It also allows the AD7851 to be powered up faster after a long power-down period when using the on-chip reference.
-(See the Using the Internal (On-Chip) Reference section which follows.)
+It also allows the AD7851 to be powered up faster after a long power-down period when using the on-chip reference (See Power-Up Times-Using On-Chip Reference).

-When using the $\overline{\text{SLEP}}$ pin, the power management bits PMGT1 and PMGT0 should be set to 0 (default status on power-up).
-Bringing the $\overline{\text{SLEP}}$ pin logic high ensures normal operation, and the part does not power down at any stage.
+When using the $\overline{\text{SLEEP}}$ pin, the power management bits PMGT1 and PMGT0 should be set to zero (default status on power-up).
+Bringing the $\overline{\text{SLEEP}}$ pin logic high ensures normal operation, and the part does not power down at any stage.
 This may be necessary if the part is being used at high throughput rates when it is not possible to power down between conversions.
-If the user wishes to power down between conversions at lower throughput rates (that is, <100 kSPS for the AD7851) to achieve better power performances, then the $\overline{\text{SLEEP}}$ pin should be tied logic low.
+If the user wishes to power down between conversions at lower throughput rates (i.e., <100 kSPS for the AD7851) to achieve better power performances, then the $\overline{\text{SLEEP}}$ pin should be tied logic low.

 If the power-down options are to be selected in software only, then the SLEEP pin should be tied logic high.
-By setting the power management bits PMGT1 and PMGT0 as shown in Table VI, a full power-down, full power-up, full power-down between conversions, and a partial power-down between conversions can be selected.
+By setting the power management bits PMGT1 and PMGT0 as shown in Table VI, a Full Power-Down, Full Power-Up, Full Power-Down Between Conversions, and a Partial Power-Down Between Conversions can be selected.